waynz0r/gcp-live-k8s-visualizer/README.md

 ## Kubernetes Visualizer

 This is a simple visualizer for use with the Kubernetes API.
-It displays which pod is displayed to which node, to help with visualizing the operation of the scheduler.
+It displays which pod is placed on which node, to help with visualizing the operation of the scheduler.

 ### Usage:
    * First install a Kubernetes or Container Engine Cluster